Joey Logano wins at Phoenix to earn 2nd NASCAR championship – KION546

 Logano then drove Hudson inside the No. 22 Ford to the championship stage.

 “I always wanted to do that with Hudson.
-He’s such a little car guy.
-It was a special moment to ride together,” Logano said.
+He’s such a little car guy,” Logano said.

 Logano at 32 was the oldest driver in the championship four, as well as the only one who is married with children.
 The Next Gen equaled the competition this season and the Cup Series celebrated 19 different winners, including five first-timers and two drivers making their first appearance in the championship race.